 First, you need to make sure people actually want to receive your emails.
 This sounds straightforward, but it’s still a common issue.

 Purchasing email lists used to work about 10 years ago.
 Not anymore.
-Now, it’s crucial to send bulk email only to people who agreed or “opted in” to receive your emails.
+Now, it’s crucial to send bulk email only to people, or potential recipients, who agreed or “opted in” to receive your emails.

 The most foolproof way to verify this is to implement a double opt-in.

 With the double opt-in method, people must opt in twice to receive your emails.
 When they sign up for your emails, they’ll receive a second email confirming they subscribed.
 Clicking the follow-up email confirms their subscription.